Garmin Fenix 8 Review: Premium Price, Real-World Caveats

-The Garmin Fenix 8 is Garmin's flagship multisport adventure watch, sitting at the top of the Fenix lineup at around $1,000.
-It targets serious endurance athletes, hikers, trail runners, and expedition-minded users who want the full suite of training tools, rugged hardware, and satellite communication features.
-At that price point it competes directly with the Apple Watch Ultra 2 and, to a lesser extent, the Coros Vertix 2.
-The promise is a single device that handles elite training analytics, navigation, and emergency communication.
-Whether it delivers on all three is a longer conversation.
+The Garmin Fenix 8 is Garmin's flagship multisport GPS watch, sitting at the very top of the company's lineup and aimed at serious endurance athletes, hikers, and adventurers who want a do-everything device.
+The standard Fenix 8 starts around $800, while the Fenix 8 with inReach satellite connectivity pushes past $1,000.
+It competes directly with the Apple Watch Ultra 2 and, at a lower price point, the Coros Apex 2 Pro.
+The pitch is simple: one watch to rule all your training, navigation, health tracking, and safety needs.
+Whether it delivers on that promise is a more complicated conversation.

 Key Specs